kenmccann/advanced-tier-offering/README.md

 Once your customer has integrated their container registry into the Aqua Saas console, you will be able to guide the customer as to how they start scanning images and producing vulnerability reports.

 **Session aim**: The consultant should work with the customer to provide a high-level view and example of scanning images from a public docker repo, explaining the Vulnerability results and Risk based insights using the SaaS console.
 Explaining to the customer how to interpret and understand the results and what they mean.

+### Understanding Image Scanning within Aquasec
-First start by selecting a couple of images from Docker hub, such as alpine:3.4 and ubuntu:14.04 to show the customer the kind of information which is obtained about images when they are scanned etc.
+First start by selecting a couple of images from Docker hub, such as alpine:3.4 and ubuntu:14.04 to show the customer the kind of information which is obtained when they are scanned and what vulnerabilies & CVE's are likely to exist for images within the container.

-You should guide the customer through the scan results for the selected images and provide advice and direction of what this means and cover the tabs and data collected about the image within the UI.
+### Invoking a Manual Scan

+Images can be scanned independently by using the "Add Images" button within the Images part of the UI.
+The  documentation link  [here](https://docs.aquasec.com/docs/repository-operations) explains more about how this process works - it's  largely intuitive - it also covers more details about the registry settings and configurations used by customers.

+For our example use case, we have added the alpine:3:4 image to the scan queue which then invokes the scan (via a docker pull).
+The Aquasec scanner scans the container image, reports the results back to the console which can be seen in the UI against the registry and repo name.

+Some customers may ask:

+> How does the Aquasec get the information about vulnerabilities and CVE's from the container?

+Basically, the Aquasec scanner decomposes the container image and scans each layer and creates a sha256 hash of each file/binary within that layer.
+The results are sent with the  information about the container including it's digest and content hash to Cybercenter [ our cloud vulnerability DB ]  for it to process and identify which files and pakages it recognises, then Cybercenter sends those results back for the console to process the results within the UI.
+This is what you see in the screen shot below.

 ![Images Screen](https://github.com/kenmccann/advanced-tier-offering/blob/master/image/vulnerabilities.png?raw=true)
+We can see that there are 42  vulnerabilities found within the image that are categorised with the following severity & colour :

+ - 2 Critical			Dark Red
+ - 15 High			Red
+ - 21 Medium	Orange
+ - 6 Low				Amber
+ - 0 Low				Grey

+This provides a high level view and additional details can be obtained from within the UI You should guide the customer through the scan results for the selected images and provide advice and direction of what this means and cover the tabs and data collected about the image within the UI.

 - Scan Queue
 - Host Images
 - Identifying